 Over $200,000 in cash and prizes.
 Finalists present at SAE's World Congress in Detroit.

 Global Social Venture Competition

 Host: International business school network

-Type: A prize or a series of prizes to the person or team(s) who submits the best biotech technology or solution to key manufacturing and supply chain challenges that address the healthcare issues of interest to Johnson & Johnson.
+A prize or a series of prizes to the person or team(s) who submits the best biotech technology or solution to key challenges that address the healthcare issues of interest to Johnson & Johnson.
 Each challenge has its own prize amount, terms and conditions.

 SXSW Accelerator and Pitch Competition